evelyndeathtrap/Concord-/README.md

 if it's a plane of existence then users can live in these devices manifested realities

 I think this started with a bottle opener and a can (not author's idea)

+* note a full sex change by modern technology is impossible, meant as opposed to it being a war purposed device or machine.

+* Please do not use for combat or war other than defense.